10 questions to Aheneah

 As I was studying graphic design, the pixel was my work unit, it was a quick step until I understood the potential of cross stitch.
 I didn’t think twice before experimenting and taking it to another level.

 3- I saw you started using paper and, only after, you decided to expand to walls.
+Recently you also did some works on plexiglass, wood… Is there a different approach using different media?

 I started naturally by using paper, as I was studying graphic design and was familiarized with this material.